timabell/disk-hog-backup/README.md

 minimal user intervention.

 Doesn't even work yet.
 Almost guaranteed to eat all your data currently.
 Use at own risk.
-Make backups before running this anywhere.
+Make backups before running this anywhere (irony alert).

 # Inspiration